iadams1/Fleet-Management/README.md

 ---

 ## Getting Started
-Within this respiratory includes three files from the project:
+Within this respiratory includes two files from the project:
 - Screenshot of the projects ERD Diagram in 3NF
--
+- The projects sql file

 To run this project locally, follow the instructions below.
 The project is built using MySQL Workbench.

 ### Prerequisites